Milnor fibre boundary of a non-isolated surface singularity: Preparations for the Main Algorithm

-\noi where $x\in \{1,2\}$ and the decorations satisfy the same compatibility conditions as the edges in (\ref{remarks}).
-Then, {\em a star}, by definition, consists of a vertex $v$ (together with its decorations) and a collection of legs supported by $v$.
+\noi where $x\in \{1,2\}$ and the decorations satisfy the same compatibility conditions as the edges in \ref{remarks}.
+Then, {\bf a star}, by definition, consists of a vertex $v$ (together with its decorations) and a collection of legs supported by $v$.

-Once $\gc$ and $v$ are fixed, {\em the star of $v$ in $\gc$} is constructed as follows: Its `center' will have the decorations $(m;n,\nu)$ and $[g]$ of the vertex $v$.
+Once $\gc$ and $v$ are fixed, {\em the star of $v$ in $\gc$} is constructed as follows.
+Its `center' has the decorations $(m;n,\nu)$ and $[g]$ of the vertex $v$.
 Furthermore, any edge with decoration $x$, with end-vertices $v$ and $v'$ (where $v'\not=v$, and $v'$ is either an arrowhead or not) provides a leg with decorations $x$ and the weight (the ordered triple) of $v'$.
-(In particular, if $v'$ is a non--arrowhead, and it is connected to $v$ by more than one edge, then each edge contributes a leg.)
-Moreover, any loop supported by $v$ and weighted by $x$, provides {\em two} legs supported by $v$, both decorated by the same $x$ and (their `free ends' by) $(k;l,\mu)=(m;n,\nu)$.
+In particular, if $v'$ is a non-arrowhead, and it is connected to $v$ by more than one edge, then each edge contributes a leg.
+Moreover, any loop supported by $v$ and weighted by $x$, provides {\em two} legs supported by $v$, both decorated by the same $x$ and their `free ends' by $(k;l,\mu)=(m;n,\nu)$. \end{definition}

-(One has the following geometrical interpretation: regard $\gc$ as the dual graph of the curve configuration $\C$, and let $v$ correspond to the component $C$.
-Then the legs of the star of $v$ correspond to the inverse images of the double points of $\C$ sitting on $C$ by the normalization map $C^{norm}\to C$.)
+One has the following geometrical interpretation: regard $\gc$ as the dual graph of the curve configuration $\C$, and let $v$ correspond to the component $C$.
+Then the legs of the star of $v$ correspond to the inverse images of the double points of $\C$ sitting on $C$ by the normalization map $C^{norm}\to C$. \ix{curve configuration $\C$}